Walid-Ahmed/imageclassifierSuite/README.md

 # I-Train a CIFAR10

-You can start  testing your environment by running python trainCIFAR10.py just by excuting the commans
+You can start  testing your environment by training  a model for the   CIFAR10 dataset  just by excuting the command
 ```
 python trainCIFAR10.py
 ```
-This code will download the CIFAR10 dataset and start training using a deep convloution neural network.
+This code will download the CIFAR10 dataset(if needed) and start training using a deep convloution neural network.
 When it finishes training, results will be shown.
-You can also  run  the code in your browser with the command   "ipython notebook trainCIFAR10.ipynb"
+You can also  run  the code in your browser with the command   "ipython notebook trainCIFAR10.ipynb".

 # II-Train a binary image classifier using flow from directory